-Applications should be submitted before 30th of June for visiting periods between mid-September to mid-December, and before 31st of December for visiting periods between March and June.
+Applications should be submitted: by June 30th for visiting periods between September 15th and December 15th, and 2) by December 31st for visiting periods between March 1st and June 1st.

-Candidates will generally receive an answer within 30 days after the said deadline and will receive all necessary information.
+Applicants will be notified of the acceptance or refusal of their application within 30 days from the deadline and will receive all necessary information.

 For further information concerning the visiting programs see also: 1) Regolamento "Visiting Scholars and Students", 2) Regulation of the School of law, University of Milano-Bicocca concerning funding for international mobility of professors and researchers incoming and outgoing - excerpt